PropNuts/wizardtracker-services/README.md

 # wizardtracker-services

-Backend timing services for the WizardTracker.
-Handles pulling data in from the device, filtering, logging data, collecting lap times, etc.
+Backend services for the WizardTracker.
+Handles pulling data in from the device, filtering, logging data, collecting lap times, web API requests, etc.

 ## Requirements
 - Python 3+ (tested on 3.6)